BIDS/repro-case-studies/case-studies/khuff.md

 _nuclear fuel cycle_.

 Cyclus is a C++ code base.
-The configuration and build system is created from a combination of Python and CMake and supports both Linux and MacOS operating systems.
+The configuration and build system is created from a combination of Python and CMake (a crossplatform automatic makefile configuration system) and supports both Linux and MacOS operating systems.
 Our input validation library accepts either xml or json input files.
 The simulator accordingly conducts a simulation which generates an output database in either SQL or HDF5 format which can be traversed by a separately